ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

 The Tiptap [mention extension](https://tiptap.dev/api/nodes/mention) will transform all the `@mention` nodes into `<nimble-rich-text-user-mention-view>` elements, each with custom attribute values.
 These attributes play a dual role: they dictate the content displayed in the user interface and correspond to the information stored in markdown format.
-For instance, when `@mention` is primarily employed for user tagging, these attribute values typically encompass user-related data, such as the username and userID.
+For instance, when `@mention` is primarily employed for user tagging, these attribute values typically encompass user-related data, such as the username and user URL.

 1. `mention-url` - employed to store the value that is sent in the `mention-url` attribute of `nimble-mapping-mention-user`.
 2. `mention-label` - used to store the actual `display-name` of the selected option.